 The Company adopted ASU No. 2016-02, Leases (Topic 842) on January 1, 2019 and recognized leases with duration greater than 12 months on the balance sheet using the modified retrospective approach.
-The Company has operating leases for two offices, one of which expired on March 31, 2023 and the other expires in 2025.
+The Company has an operating lease for one office which expires in 2025.
 The Company estimates its incremental borrowing rate at lease commencement to determine the present value of lease payments as most of the Company's leases do not provide an implicit rate of return.
 The Company recognizes lease expense on a straight-line basis over the lease term.
 For lease agreements entered into or reassessed after the adoption of Topic 842, the Company elected to account for non-lease components associated with its leases and lease components as a single lease component.
-Each of the Company's leases includes options for the Company to extend the lease term and/or sub-lease space in whole or in part.
+The Company's lease includes an option for the Company to extend the lease term and/or sub-lease space in whole or in part.